s73p1n/Hack-togone/HSR2020/Forensic/IsSoPrivate/README.md

 ```shell
 [CTF] $ binwalk -e private.zip
 ```
-Extracted file are created in the ./_private.zip.extracted/private/ directory.
+Extracted files are created in the ./_private.zip.extracted/private/ directory.

 Great.
 We've got some privated keys but too much to be able to try them one by one with wireshark.
 Let's play with our beloved tshark and automate the given network capture TLS encrypted conversation decryption.